KMKfw/kmk_firmware/docs/en/OLED_Display.md

 keyboard.extensions.append(oled)
 ```

-# Text
+## Text
-To display longer texts you need to divide it to smaller phrases to fit width of your screen.

-You're able to freely positon of your text to place it wherever you want just by changing x and y values
+You're able to freely positon your text to place it wherever you want just by changing x and y values.

 ```python
 oled.entries = [